KusionStack/kusionstack.io/docs/kusion/5-user-guides/2-working-with-k8s/1-deploy-application.md

 ## Applying

-Compilation is now completed.
+Build is now completed.
 We can apply the configuration as the next step.
-In the output from `kusion compile`, you can see 3 resources:
+In the output from `kusion build`, you can see 3 resources:

 - a Namespace named `helloworld`
 - a Deployment named `helloworld-dev-helloworld` in the `helloworld` namespace